JohnCoene/fbadsinsightsr/README.md

 Current version: **v3.0** (*see git tags for older versions*)

-fbAdsInsightsR is an R package that allows fetching data from the [facebook Ads Insights API](https://developers.facebook.com/docs/marketing-api/insights/v2.6). **Updated to Facebook Graph API v2.6!**.
+fbAdsInsightsR is an R package that allows fetching data from the [facebook Ads Insights API](https://developers.facebook.com/docs/marketing-api/insights/v2.6).
+**Now updated to Facebook Graph API v2.6!**

 ## Functions ##